Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Introduction

 For all these reasons, maliciously controlling the probability distribution of the classes can lead to more ambitious and complex attacks.
 However, the current adversarial attacks proposed in the literature are not capable of controlling such distributions.
-The main contribution of this paper is to fill this gap by introducing a probabilistic framework with which any targeted adversarial attack can be extended to produce not only a misclassification in a DNN for the incoming inputs, but also any target probability distribution of the output classes in the long run.
-In particular, we propose four different methods to create the optimal strategies to guide such attacks, and we validate them by extending a wide range of adversarial attacks for the speech command classification task, an exemplary machine learning problem in the audio domain.
-The effectiveness of the proposed four strategies is compared under multiple criteria, such as the similarity of the produced probability distributions and the target distributions, the percentage of inputs fooled by the attack or the number of parameters to be optimized for each method.
+The main contribution of this paper is to fill this gap by introducing a probabilistic framework with which any targeted adversarial attack can be extended to produce not only a misclassification in a DNN for the incoming inputs, but also any target probability distribution of the output classes after multiple attacks.
+In particular, we propose four different methods to create the optimal strategies to guide such attacks, and we validate them by extending a wide range of adversarial attacks for two exemplary machine learning problems.
+The effectiveness of the proposed four strategies is compared under multiple criteria, such as the similarity of the produced probability distributions and the target distributions, the percentage of inputs fooled by the attack or the number of parameters to be optimized for each method.\footnote{Our code is publicly available at: \url{https://github.com/vadel/ACPD}.}

 The rest of this paper is organized as follows.
 Section \ref{sec:basic_concepts} provides a detailed description of the proposed adversarial attack strategy, and specifies a number of assumptions and key concepts.
 Section \ref{sec:methods} introduces four different approaches to produce a target probability distribution for the output classes.
-Section \ref{sec:validation} describes the experimental setup used to evaluate and compare the effectiveness of the introduced approaches.
+Section \ref{sec:validation} describes the experimental setups used to evaluate and compare the effectiveness of the approaches introduced.
 This section also includes the experimental results.
+Section \ref{sec:exp_shift_detection} illustrates how our methods can be applied to produce label-shifts in streaming classification scenarios without alerting label-shift detection mechanisms.
 Section \ref{sec:conclusions} concludes the paper.